-Jan 15 ~ Arrive in San José, Costa Rica
+Apr 10 ~ Arrive in San José, Costa Rica

-Arrive in San José for an overnight at your hotel, located on ten acres of beautiful gardens that attract a multitude of birds including some you might not see on other parts of the trip!
+Arrive in San José for an overnight at Hotel Bougainvillea, located on ten acres of beautiful gardens that attract a multitude of birds including some you might not see on the rest of your trip!
+If you would like to arrive earlier, we can arrange divergent airport transfers and extra nights.

-Jan 16-17 ~ Savegre River Valley
+Apr 11-12 ~ Savegre River Valley

 Enter the misty highland cloud forests in the Talamanca Mountains and the Savegre River Valley to look for numerous species of flora and fauna.
 The jewel of these forests is the resplendent quetzal, considered by some to be the most beautiful bird in Central America.
-You'll also bird watch on the Savegre Hotel's private 400-hectare nature reserve, visiting hummingbird feeding stations and walking through gardens, along trails in the forest, and along the Savegre River.
+Search for birds on the Savegre Lodge's private 400-hectare nature reserve, visiting hummingbird feeding stations and walking through gardens, along trails in the forest, and along the Savegre River.